MRAlirad/foundry-fund-me/README.md

 So ... why did it fail?
 Didn't we call the `new FundMe();` to deploy, making us the owner?

-We can find the answer to these questions in various ways, in the last lesson we learned about `console.log`, let's add some `console.log`s to see more information about the two elements of the assertion.
+Let's add some `console.log`s to see more information about the two elements of the assertion.

 ```solidity
     function testOwnerIsMsgSender() public {